hickst/zilverter/README.txt

 use than the Windows version, since Zilverter was developed on Linux).

 Zilverter will take your .zil file and create a 'marked up' version.
-This is the XML file (which will have whatever name you specified).
+This is the XML file (which will have whatever name you specify).
 You can view the XML file in a text editor or a recent version of Internet Explorer.
 What you will see is a set of nested tags that identify each piece of data from the .zil file.
 Once the data has been labelled in this way, you can extract part of it and format it in many different ways with an XSLT program.
-A sample XSLT file is provided (bit5plus.xsl) that describes the desired output.
-You can view this XSLT file with a text editor and modify it to do other similar tasks.
+Two sample XSLT files are provided (simple.xsl and bit5plus.xsl) which describe the desired output.
+You can view these XSLT files with a text editor and modify them to do other similar tasks.

 SPECIFICS